Glass will be accepted in your blue-lidded recycling bin from June 2026 as part of Better Recycling. Find out more about the changes here.

-Glass bottles and jars are 100% recyclable and can be recycled into new bottles and jars over and over and over again, but only if they are taken to a glass bank and not placed in your household recycling bin!
+Glass bottles and jars are 100% recyclable and can be recycled into new bottles and jars over and over and over again.

 Where should I recycle glass?